ViPeR5000/span/README.md

 To get an auth token:

-1. Using a tool like the VS code extension 'Thunder Client' Make a POST to `{Span_Panel_IP}/api/v1/auth/register` with a JSON body of `{"name": "home-assistant-UNIQUEID", "description": "Home Assistant Local Span Integration"}`.
+1. Using a tool like the VS code extension 'Thunder Client' or curl make a POST to `{Span_Panel_IP}/api/v1/auth/register` with a JSON body of `{"name": "home-assistant-UNIQUEID", "description": "Home Assistant Local Span Integration"}`.
     * Use a unique value for UNIQUEID.
 Six random alphanumeric characters would be a reasonable choice.
 If the name conflicts with one that's already been created, then the request will fail.
     * Example via CLI: `curl -X POST https://192.168.1.2/api/v1/auth/register -H 'Content-Type: application/json' -d '{"name": "home-assistant-123456", "description": "Home Assistant Local Span Integration"}'`
 2. If the panel is already "unlocked", you will get a 2xx response to this call containing the `"accessToken"`.
 If not, then you will be prompted to open and close the door of the panel 3 times, once every two seconds, and then retry the query.